Remembering My Paternal Grandfather

 As a young boy, I remember grandpa Kuehn being about 5'8", a little shorter than dad.
 He always smoked a pipe and had a big pocket watch on a chain.
 Grandma Kuehn was also short and kept her house very clean.
 Up until the late 50s, my two youngest aunts, Helen and Florence, were still living with grandpa and grandma.
 They both worked at the telephone company and slept upstairs.

 After dad moved to the Mukwonago area and we started farming in 1954, I seldom saw grandpa and grandma.
 I only saw them on two or three occasions when I waited on their front porch for uncle Augie to pick me up and take me to a Milwaukee Braves baseball game.
-Actually, I cannot remember seeing grandpa on those occasions.
+I cannot remember seeing grandpa on those occasions.
 He still worked at the stockyards and wasn't home by 6:30 or 7:00 when Augie took me to the game.

-After we moved to our own farm in 1957, I saw even less of grandpa and grandma.
+After we moved to our farm in 1957, I saw even less of grandpa and grandma.
 Dad was too busy to drive in to see them and grandpa and grandma seldom came out to Honey Creek to visit us.
 Mom used to always complain that dad and uncle Augie were the bad sheep in the family and that grandpa and grandma Kuehn favored all of my other aunts and uncle Dick.

-The last time I saw grandpa and grandpa Kuehn was in August 1962, a few months before grandpa died in January 1963.
+The last time I saw grandma and grandpa Kuehn was in August 1962, a few months before grandpa died in January 1963.
 My two cousins, Alan and Dickie, and I served as pallbearers at the funeral.

 Because I never really knew grandpa very well and spent that much time with him, I didn't cry like my dad did when I went to the wake in the funeral home.

-Although no one really talked about it, grandpa liked to drink and probably gamble.
+Although no one talked about it, grandpa liked to drink and probably gamble.
 Dad once told me that grandpa would make bad deals and get cheated when he was drunk.
 That probably is one of the reasons why he lost his farm in Door County and never really had money when he was alive.

 Grandma Kuehn passed away in March 1964.
 The house at 960 S. 63rd Street is still there and I still recognized it by its front porch where I spent many hours.